top of page

 The Therapy Process

 Ketamine-assisted therapy usually combines the medication with guided psychotherapy.
-The ketamine session creates a window of increased brain flexibility, during which patients can explore traumatic memories and emotions with the support of a trained therapist.
+The ketamine session creates a window of increased brain flexibility.
+During this time, patients can explore traumatic memories and emotions with the support of a trained therapist.
 This combination helps patients process trauma more effectively than therapy alone.

 Effectiveness of Ketamine Therapy in Trauma Treatment